Service Monitoring

 C#

-You can also add additional instrumentation as needed, such as for HTTP requests or background jobs.
+You can continue configuring OpenTelemetry providers for non-Nitro instrumentation as needed, such as for ASP.NET Core or HTTP requests.

 dotnet add package OpenTelemetry.Extensions.Hosting